State and Local Policy Database

 Provision of Energy Data by UtilitiesList All

 Both Xcel Energy and CenterPoint Energy provide whole-building data to customers.
 Xcel Energy provides a direct feed of whole-building energy usage data from their metered data repository into ENERGY STAR Portfolio Manager.
-Beginning in 2020, the Company’s MFBE program will offer benchmarking services to those customers who are interested.
+Beginning in 2020, Xcel’s MFBE program offers benchmarking services to those customers who are interested.
 CenterPoint Energy launched a data access and benchmarking portal that offers a secure, online solution to request and receive whole-building natural gas energy use data that automatically transfers data to ENERGY STAR portfolio Manager.
 CenterPoint Energy has not yet assessed customer usage of the benchmarking portal.

 Utility Climate Mitigation Goal